-Although COVID-19 has greatly increased the pressure on businesses to provide digital shopping options, consumer expert Nimisha Jain shows that the process doesn't have the same "magic" that many associate with in-person shopping.
+Although COVID-19 has greatly increased the pressure on businesses across all industries to provide improved digital shopping options, consumer expert Nimisha Jain shows that the process doesn't have the same "magic" that so many still associate with in-person shopping.

 As Jain points out, in-person shopping gives consumers the chance to really explore a business' offerings—allowing them to take part in a kind of treasure hunt that brings a certain thrill to the process.
-This, coupled with the social aspect of in-person shopping, has caused many to veer away from online alternatives, which tend to lack the charm and engagement that traditional retail provides.
+This, coupled with the social aspect of in-person shopping, has caused many to veer away from the online alternatives that are so readily available to them, which tend to lack the charm and engagement that traditional retail provides.

 Jain continues to explain the importance of conversation when it comes to sales, and how the impersonal nature of online shopping has largely led to a decrease in satisfaction, and many missed opportunities for retailers.
 Though this issue remains prevalent, Jain shows how retailers in India, China, and Thailand have been able to replicate the personalization that in-person shopping brings with a model of "conversational commerce."